 How EPDR Is the New Groundbreaking Golden Standard.
-Why Your Organization Should Adopt an EPDR Approach to Cybersecurity.
+Why Your Organization Should Adopt a Proactive Approach to Cybersecurity.

 Up until that time, the only comparable security term was that of EPP (Endpoint Protection Platform), but EPPs were severely limited in scope and capacity compared to the next generation of EDR solutions.
 Typically, an EPP was comprised from an Antivirus, a firewall and a data encryption tool.
 They were basically a fancier-than-most Antivirus, only effective against known threats.

-Compared to an EPP, the EDR was a game-changer: it was effective against known threats and unknown ones as well, since it was adding more layers to the cybersecurity mix, such as DNS protection.
+Compared to an EPP, the EDR was a game-changer: it was more effective against unknown threats since it was adding more layers to the cybersecurity mix.

-In no time since the concept was launched, considering that threat actors also combined their attack techniques as to make EDR necessary, EDR suites became the best security offering of all cybersecurity giants.
+In no time since the concept was launched, considering that threat actors also combined and improved their attack techniques, EDR suites became the best security offering of all cybersecurity giants.
 Each of the EDR suites that became available on the market was slightly different, depending on the provider.
 Still, they had one thing in common, as implied by the very name of EDR (Endpoint Detection and Response): each tried to cover the basic functionalities of detecting and responding to threats at the endpoint level.

-But simple EDR, the way it was initially conceived, cannot keep up either with the innovation taking place in the other camp, the malware operators’ camp.
+The way EDR was initially conceived, cannot keep up either with the innovation taking place in the other camp, the malware operators’ camp.
 As the threatscape evolves, prevention needs to take a first seat in the array of cornerstone EDR functionalities.

-Since our flagship product, the innovative two-way traffic filtering engine, DarkLayer GUARD™, has made prevention our main approach to cybersecurity from the start of our journey, we were naturally the first company to take the lead in putting Prevention in an enhanced E-PDR technology.
+Since our flagship product, the innovative two-way DNS traffic filtering engine DarkLayer GUARD™, has made prevention our main approach to cybersecurity from the start of our journey, we were naturally the first company to take the lead in putting Prevention in an enhanced EPDR technology.

 If the security architecture of an organization is only focusing on detecting threats and responding to them (thus, only on the D & R of EDR), it’s no longer enough.
 When a new type of threat occurs (and malware operators are getting very creative), simple EDR won’t cut it anymore.
 Prevention is the only guarantee to making sure your organization won’t make the next headlines of the wrong kind.

-3. The New Threatscape and Why EPDR Is the New Golden Standard
+The New Threatscape and Why EPDR Is the New Golden Standard in Cybersecurity